radj307/volume-control/README.md

 A universal, portable, and extensible hotkey framework that lets you control specific applications .
 Designed for adjusting the volume of your music independently of other programs, such as games and VoIP.

-> ### :new: Volume Control CLI
-> There is also a lightweight commandline version of Volume Control written in C++ that doesn't have hotkeys.
-> It is intended for use in shell scripts, and allows you to control **both input and output** audio devices/sessions.
-> You can find it here: https://github.com/radj307/volume-control-cli

 ## What It Does